Royal Navy Submarine Service: Fleet submarines

 There are six -class fleet submarines in commission.
 They are all nuclear submarines and are classified as SSNs.

 These submarines are armed with the Spearfish torpedo for anti-submarine and anti-surface warfare.
 They have the ability to fire Tomahawk cruise missiles for attacking targets on land.
 This capability was used by HMS against the Taliban in 2001 during Operation Veritas.
 The Fleet submarines are also capable of surveillance and reconnaissance missions.
-Fleet submarines are sometimes referred to as attack or hunter-killer vessels.
+Fleet submarines are sometimes referred to as "attack" or "hunter-killer" submarines.